“Tell me about yourself.”

 This is your chance to show how much of a culture match you are with the role, department, and/or group that’s interviewing you.

-But how do you go beyond just answering it?
-How do you come up with a strong answer that leaves a great impression?
+But how do you go beyond just a basic answer?
+How do you come up with a strong and succinct response that leaves a great impression?

 Step 1: Tell them how you got to where you are today